What makes a good logo?

 Logos in the construction industry

-Some of the most recognisable logos in the construction industry are those that are associated with third party organisations.
-Companies such as CHAS, FENSA, and Constructionline are known across the sector.
+Some of the most recognisable logos in the construction industry are those that are associated with third party organisations and trade associations.

 Choosing what makes a good logo for your business